Well Being Retreat Center

 Kayaking at Well Being Retreat Center

 The Well Being Retreat Center property is a 160 acre peninsula nearly surrounded by the Powell River.
 Kayaks can be launched from one side of the property, paddled for 2.5 miles downstream, and you will be on Well Being's shoreline.
 The Powell River is one of the two largest free-flowing (un-dammed) rivers in Tennessee.
 With prior arrangement, we can also coordinate longer trips on the river.
-For example, there is a put-in point that is 13 miles upstream which is about a 4 to 6 hour paddle, depending on how much lollygagging there is along the way and how fast the river is that day.
+For example, there is a put-in point that is 11 miles upstream which is about a 4 to 6 hour paddle, depending on how steadily you paddle and how fast the river is that day.
 The Powell is a Class 1 (easy) river suitable for all skill levels.

-We have 9 single kayaks, one double kayak and three canoes that are available for rent for the 2+ mile paddle around the land, or we can transport these boats upstream for a longer float.
+We have 9 single kayaks, one double kayak and three canoes that are available for rent for people staying in our cabins for the 2+ mile paddle around the land, or we can transport these boats upstream for a longer float.
 The kayaks are all polyethylene and don’t mind a few bumps if you hit a rock.
 If you’ve never been in a kayak before, they are very stable – more stable than a canoe – and very easy to get the hang of.We provide paddles and Personal Floatation Devices (PFD's, otherwise known as life jackets).
 Prior arrangements are required for kayak rentals.

 Kayak Rental Rates

-There is a $35 charge for transporting one or two boats approximately 13 river miles upstream; $45 for 3 or 4 boats.
-(13 miles is a 4 to 6 hour trip depending on river flow.)
+There is a $40 charge for transporting one or two boats approximately 5, 9 or 11 river miles upstream; $50 for 3 or 4 boats.
+(11 miles is a 4 to 6 hour trip depending on river flow and how steadily you paddle.)

 The kayaks and canoe are available to day visitors making prior arrangements at the following rates (for all or part of a day: